xompage/Nyuu-obfuscated/README.md

 Alternatives
 ============

-The following are all the command-line usenet posters I could find:
+The following are all the command-line usenet posters I could find, along with my rather sour and depressing comments.
+Many of these are probably great, but, competition and, ya'know...

 -   [GoPostStuff](<https://github.com/madcowfred/GoPostStuff/>): newer post tool
     written in Go, by the same author as Newsmangler.
 Haven’t tested it.
 Doesn’t